|« PreviousNext »|

 and Amazon S3 inserts a delete marker, as shown in the following figure.

-The delete marker becomes the latest version of the object.
+The delete marker becomes the current version of the object.
 By default,

 GET requests retrieve the most recently stored version.
 Performing a

-GET Object request when the latest version is a delete
+GET Object request when the current version is a delete

 marker returns a